 The article Why lululemon athletica, Inc. Stock Popped Today originally appeared on Fool.com.

-Steve Symington owns shares of Lululemon Athletica.
-The Motley Fool recommends Lululemon Athletica.
+Steve Symington owns shares of Apple and Lululemon Athletica.
+The Motley Fool recommends Apple and Lululemon Athletica.
+The Motley Fool owns shares of Apple and Lululemon Athletica.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.